sergluka/elektrum-lv-unofficial-api/README.md

     }

-## Application:
+## Application usage:
-- Download 'TODO.jar'
+- Download latest 'elektrum-fetcher-xx.jar'
-- Place 'settings.yml' near the jar file.
+- Place ['settings.yml'](/opt/settings.yml) near the jar file.
 - Set your credential for elektrum.lv site.
 - If you plan to use export into InfluxDB, setup respective section settings.
 For export into CSV, it's not necessary.